New Jersey Online Gambling Sites 2023

 Gambling Revenue In New Jersey

 New Jersey’s dedication to the gambling industry has paid dividends not just for in-state casinos, but for the entire state.
 Although the government has not yet released a full financial report, it likely collected almost $500 million in taxes in 2019.
 These taxes go into a state fund that helps improve education throughout New Jersey as well as pay some of the state’s pension obligations.
-The legalization of sports betting in 2018 seemed to have energized the entire statewide casino industry, which has turned it into one of the most lucrative such businesses in the country.
+The regulation of sports betting in 2018 seemed to have energized the entire statewide casino industry, which has turned it into one of the most lucrative such businesses in the country.

 Future Of New Jersey Online Gambling

-New Jersey online gambling is already thriving, and its future outlook is even brighter than its current one.
+New Jersey gambling sites are already thriving, and its future outlook is even brighter than its current one.
 Through a strong legislative push after the repeal of PASPA, New Jersey saw explosive growth for its in-state gambling industry, and it could surpass Nevada in sports betting handle and revenue in 2020.
 Atlantic City is the second-largest casino market in the country (after Las Vegas) and New Jersey’s dedication to online gambling has helped it capture huge chunks of the New York market as well.